LuiseFreese/PowerApps-ESPC23/downloads/5_responsive.md

 * middle: `600`
 * right: `350`

-When you look closely at the twitter page you will notice a gap between the middle and right container.
+When you look closely at the X page you will notice a gap between the middle and right container.

 We will add a label to `con_main` and call it `lbl_spacer`.
 Delete the **Text** and set **Width** to `40`.
 We know place it between `con_middle` and `con_right`.